 Astounding home List of stories Thought-provoking quotes Links

 September 1960

 Different readers look for different things in Science Fiction.
 Some want escapist adventure, others want social comment or satire - and there are plenty of excellent outlets for these forms of the genre.
 But if you're looking for a LITERATURE OF IDEAS, there's only one place to start -- John W Campbell's Astounding Science Fiction magazine.
-Throughout the 1940s and 50s this was the home to SF's leading "ideas men", including such greats as A E Van Vogt and Eric Frank Russell, and others less well known such as Raymond F Jones, H Beam Piper, Randall Garrett and Mark Clifton.
+Throughout the 1940s and 50s this was the home to SF's leading "ideas men", including such greats as A E Van Vogt, Eric Frank Russell and Henry Kuttner, and others less well known such as Raymond F Jones, H Beam Piper, Randall Garrett and Mark Clifton.
 It also saw some of the earliest publications by such household names as L Ron Hubbard, Isaac Asimov and Robert A Heinlein.

 Campbell took over the editorship of Astounding in October 1937, but it's generally acknowledged that his definitive style only became fully established with the July 1939 issue (containing the first stories to appear in the magazine by both Van Vogt and Asimov).
 Astounding continued at full pace until 1960, when Campbell changed the magazine's name to Analog.
 There was a handover period during which both logos appeared - the final issue to bear the name Astounding (very faintly behind the Analog logo) was dated September 1960.

+Astounding home List of stories Related articles Links